Lane's a champ: FAU - News 12 Now

 The 10-win season matches Kiffin’s best as a head coach.
 He went 10-2 at USC in 2011.

 “You have to give credit to Coach Kiffin and FAU,” North Texas coach Seth Littrell said.
-“They’re a really good football team. … They’re unbelievable.”
+“They’re unbelievable.”

 FAU never looked at the Kiffin hire as a risk.
 Even if the Owls did, it has officially paid off now.